 To be eligible to apply, you must fulfill all of these criteria:

-- Minimum of two professionally published titles (including but not limited to literary fiction or nonfiction, poetry, scriptwriting, and playwriting, or a hybrid form of writing) or two professionally produced plays or other performance pieces
+- Minimum of two professionally published or self-published titles (including but not limited to literary fiction or nonfiction, poetry, scriptwriting, and playwriting, or a hybrid form of writing) or two professionally produced plays or other performance pieces

 - Experience in professional teaching and/or other forms of public presentation related to creative writing

 - Currently working on a full-length writing project that will be the main focus of the proposed residency.
 This project must be intended for book-length publication or another form of public presentation

 - Willing to engage with the local writing community.